alexandredsa/learning-rewards/README.md

 # Learning-Rewards

-A microservices-based project that implements a catalog system with event processing capabilities.
-The project consists of two main services:
+A microservices-based project that implements a catalog system with event processing and reward management capabilities.
+The project consists of three main services:

 - **Catalog API**: A GraphQL API service that manages the catalog data
 - **Event Processor**: A service that handles event processing and publishes events to Kafka
+- **Reward Processor**: A service that processes events to manage and distribute rewards to users

 ## Architecture